AlexsdeG/KickCalc/README.md

 2. **Install**:
    - Create a new Folder
-   - Move the files to this Folder
+   - Move the files in there

 3. **Run**:
    - Double-click Run.bat